IntersectMBO/cardano-base/cardano-config/README.md

 $ cardano-config-schema Storage  # one component
 ```

-Keys that none of the parsers below recognise are **ignored** (parsing neither
+Keys that none of the parsers below recognise produce a **warning** by default
-fails nor preserves them).
+(so typos are noticed); `parseConfigurationFilesWith RejectUnknownKeys` turns
+them into a hard error instead.

 The recognised keys are grouped into the following components.
 Unless noted
 otherwise, every key is optional and, when omitted, the node falls back to its